Sweet People: Eurovision

 During the Eurovision performances, Alyosha was alone on stage.
 At the beginning, she wore a black leather coat hood.
 A wind machine was used and she had no backing vocals.
 Alyosha talked about her performance, stating: "My song is very self-sufficient, it doesn't need any dancers or special effects or backing vocalists."

 Chart performance

-On the week ending June 13, 2010, "Sweet People" debuted at number 73 on the Swiss Singles Chart and stayed there for one week before dropping out of the chart.
+On the week ending 13 June 2010 "Sweet People" debuted at number 73 on the Swiss Singles Chart and stayed there for one week before dropping out of the chart.

 Music video

-The music video was shot in the abandoned city of Pripyat, Ukraine from April 19 to April 21, 2010.
+The music video was shot in the abandoned city of Pripyat, Ukraine from 19 to 21 April 2010.
 The director, Victor Skuratovsky, said that there would be no special effects and no artificial set in the video, "everything will be shot in the abandoned city of Pripyat".
 During the Eurovision press conference, Alyosha stated:

 Parts of the video was shot in an abandoned high school, and she thought "It look[ed] as if the kids left their classes in a hurry and turning over their desks ran outside."
-The music video premiered on May 10, 2010 at the Eurovision website.
+The music video premiered on 10 May 2010 at the Eurovision website.